 - Interservice Rivalry:

 - Marines/Navy, mostly played for laughs.
-For example, the Marines general on Haris grumping that he had to get his ass bailed out by the Navy.
+For example, the Marines general on Haris grumping that he had to get his ass bailed out by "damned Navy zorchies".

 - More seriously, there's friction between the American and European ships in Singularity, due to the Pan-Europeans having been sent to reel in Koenig for exceeding his orders.
 It gets very briefly violent but cooler heads prevail, and the French admiral's flag captain and most of his command actually mutiny and join Koenig.

 - Various types of kinetic weapons are used in conjunction with nuclear warheads and beam weapons, including in a devastating attack on Sol.
 In particular two capital ships in the America battle group are described as using railguns for their primary weapons, and in addition to their other armaments SG-92 Starhawks are armed with Gatling railguns that fire steel-jacketednote depleted uranium slugs.
 America herself sometimes uses her fighter launch catapults to accelerate slugs instead, in addition to her spinal railguns.
 And of course there's the non-standard tricks Trevor Gray has used with AMSO canisters, anti-missile countermeasures filled with sand.
 In Earth Strike, he and the fighters he's leading accelerate to near light-speed before firing the canisters at the Turusch.
 This causes a spectacular amount of chaos and wins the day.
 In Center of Gravity Gray destroys the previously mentioned Sora ships the same way.